euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 word2vec
 ~~~~~~~~

-word2vec is a tool developed by Mikolov, Sutskever, Chen, Corrado and Dean at Google.
+word2vec is a tool developed by Mikolov, Sutskever, Chen, Corrado, and Dean at Google.
 The two model architectures in the C tool were made available under an open-source license [Mik13].
 Gensim provides Python bindings for word2vec [Řeh10].

 Word vectors encode semantic meaning and capture many different degrees of similarity [Lev14]. word2vec word vectors can capture linguistic properties such as gender, tense, plurality, and even semantic concepts such as "is the capital city of". word2vec captures domain similarity while other more dependency-based approaches capture functional similarity.